core-wg/oscore/draft-ietf-core-object-security.md

 # Protected CoAP Message Fields {#protected-fields}

 OSCOAP transforms a CoAP message into an OSCOAP message, and vice versa.
-This section defines how the CoAP message fields are protected.
-Note that OSCOAP protects the CoAP Request/Response layer only, and not the Messaging layer (Section 2 of {{RFC7252}}); this means that empty CON, ACK, and RST messages are not protected.
-All the messages mentioned in this document refer to non-empty CON, NON, and ACK messages.

-OSCOAP protects as much of the original CoAP message as possible, while still allowing proxy operations {{proxy-operations}}.
-Message fields may either be
+OSCOAP protects as much of the original CoAP message as possible while still allowing certain proxy operations {{proxy-operations}}.
+This section defines how OSCOAP protects the CoAP message fields and transfers them between CoAP client and CoAP server (in any direction).

+Message fields of the original CoAP message may be protected end-to-end between CoAP client and CoAP server in different ways:

 * Class E: encrypted and integrity protected,
 * Class I: integrity protected only, or
 * Class U: unprotected.

-This section outlines how the message fields are transferred, a detailed description of the processing is provided in {{processing}}.
-Message fields of the original CoAP message are either transferred in the header/options part of the OSCOAP message, or in the plaintext of the COSE object.
-Depending on which, the location of the message field in the OSCOAP message is called "outer" or "inner":

-* Inner message field: message field included in the plaintext of the COSE object of the OSCOAP message (see {{plaintext}}).
-The inner message fields are by definition encrypted and integrity protected by the COSE object (Class E).
-* Outer message field: message field included in the header or options part of the OSCOAP message.
-The outer message fields are not encrypted and thus visible to an intermediary, but may be integrity protected by including the message field values in the Additional Authenticated Data (AAD) of the COSE object (see {{AAD}}).
-I.e. outer message fields may be Class I or Class U.
+Class E message fields are encrypted and integrity protected by the AEAD algorithm, and transferred in the ciphertext of the COSE object in the OSCOAP message.
+Class E message fields are not visible to proxies, and are therefore called "Inner".
+Class I message fields are included in the Additional Authenticated Data (AAD) of the AEAD algorithm, allowing the receiving endpoint to detect if the value has changed in transfer.
+Class U message fields are not protected in transfer.
+Class I and Class U message field values are transferred in the header or options part of the OSCOAP message which is visible to proxies, and are therefore called "Outer" options.

-Note that, even though the message formats are slightly different, OSCOAP complies with CoAP over unreliable transport {{RFC7252}} as well as CoAP over reliable transport {{I-D.ietf-core-coap-tcp-tls}}.
+Some CoAP message fields may be either Inner or Outer, where the Inner value is intended for the destination endpoint and the Outer value is intended for a proxy.
+An OSCOAP message may contain both an Inner and an Outer message field of certain CoAP message fields.
+Inner and Outer message fields are processed independently.

-## CoAP Header
+## CoAP Payload

-Many CoAP header fields are required to be read and changed by proxies and thus cannot in general be protected between the endpoints, e.g. CoAP message layer fields such as Message ID.

-The CoAP header field Code MUST be sent in clear to support RESTful processing, but MUST be integrity protected (Class I) to prevent an intermediary from changing, e.g. from GET to DELETE.
-The other CoAP header fields SHALL neither be integrity protected nor encrypted (Class U).
-All CoAP header fields are thus outer message fields.

-The sending endpoint SHALL copy the header fields from the original CoAP message to the header of the OSCOAP message.
-The receiving endpoint SHALL copy the header fields from the OSCOAP message to the header of the decrypted CoAP message.
-Both sender and receiver include the CoAP header field Code in the AAD of the COSE object (see {{AAD}}).
+The CoAP Payload, if present in the original message, SHALL be encrypted and integrity protected and is thus an Inner message field.
+The sending endpoint writes the payload of the original CoAP message into the plaintext {{plaintext}} input to the COSE object.
+The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the original CoAP message.

 ## CoAP Options {#coap-options}

-Most options are encrypted and integrity protected (Class E), and thus inner message fields.
-But to allow certain proxy operations, some options have outer values, i.e. are present as options in the OSCOAP message.
-Certain options may have both an inner value and a potentially different outer value, where the inner value is intended for the destination endpoint and the outer value is intended for a proxy, see {{coap-coap-proxy}}.

 A summary of how options are protected is shown in {{fig-option-protection}}.
-Options denoted by 'x' within each class are protected and processed in the same way, but certain options denoted by '*' require special processing.
+Options which require special processing, in particular those which may be both Inner and Outer, are denoted by '*'.

 ~~~~~~~~~~~
 +----+----------------+---+---+---+